 This book has each page hand aged and stamped with the pages numbered, from 1 to 403.
 Hand sewn endbands and handmade clasps.
 The lock was created from a fellow that I will be purchasing from again.
 His locks are awesome.
 I finished off the inside with end sheets of my own marbled paper.

 - 8" x 10" (WxH)

 This is a 6x9 quarter-bound journal with two thicknesses of cream paper inter-mixed in the text block.
 Light brown Italian goats leather with decorative tooling and supported with a textured four cord spine.
 Hand sewn head-bands of off-white and royal blue. silk thread.

 Finished off with a blue ice vein paper that is coated with parafin and flows from the outside to the inside end-sheets.

 - 6" x 9" (WxH)

 This is a collection of my traditional period bookbinding creations.
+I adopt many techniques from several centuries and fuse them with my own.
 Every creation is one of a kind.